What is emancipation and how does it work?

 - The minor can enter into a contract, such as a lease or a loan

-- The minor can keep all the income they earn, and their parents/guardians cannot have any control over what happens to that money
+- The minor can keep all the income they earn, and their parents or guardians cannot have any control over what happens to that money

 - The minor can enroll in public benefit programs

 Of course, parents and guardians are still able to care for a child who becomes emancipated.
-The key point is that parents and guardians are no longer legally obligated to do so.
+The critical point is that parents and guardians are no longer legally obligated to do so.